vmware-tanzu/cartographer/examples/README.md

   configuration can then be read by a Delivery in another cluster.
 This allows all build processes to be isolated in a cluster completely separate from the production cluster exposed to customers and end users.
+- [Delivery: Git => App](basic-delivery/README.md): this example picks up app configuration that has been written to git (it is written to work with the gitwriter example above).
+The configuration is then applied to the cluster.
+This minimizes processes occuring in the production cluster exposed to customers and end users.